Jason8908/cscc09.com/README.md

    - Replace `<Your Project Name>` with your project title
    - Replace `<Your Description>` with a brief description (max 150 characters for the card view)
    - Update the `groupMembers` list with your team members' names
+   - Replace `<Your YouTube Presentation Link>` with your final presentation video URL
    - Write a detailed description in the markdown section below the frontmatter

 ### File Naming Requirements